 Directors and Officers Insurance

-You have told us that Enron Corp maintains Directors & Officers (“D&O”) insurance cover for Directors of its group companies.
+We have been told that Enron Corp maintains Directors & Officers (“D&O”) insurance cover for Directors of its group companies.
 The policy, we understand, is governed by US law and is well known to one of the members of the legal department at Enron Corp.

 We have discussed whether it would be useful to you for us to review this policy.
 Our conclusion was that it would probably not be very useful.